jochen-schweizer/express-prom-bundle/README.md

 Here is meddleware config sample, which can be used in a standard **kraken.js** application.
-In this case the stats for URI paths and HTTP methods are collected separately, while replacing all HEX values starting from 5 characters and all emails in the path as #val.
+In this case the stats for URI paths and HTTP methods are collected separately, while replacing all HEX values starting from 5 characters and all IP addresses in the path as #val.

 ```json
 {